 We are planning a wonderful programme around digital attandence.
 If the COVID-19 situation improves in the spring of 2021, we will also invite you to optional physical attendence in Oslo, and share with you the midsummer delights in one of the world's most sustainable and beautiful harbour cities [*].
 We also plan a joint summer school with Healthy Buildings 2021 - America.

 Healthy Buildings Europe 2021 is organized by OsloMet (Oslo Metropolitan University), SINTEF and NTNU (Norwegian University of Science and Technology), under the auspices of ISIAQ (International Society for Indoor Air Quality).

 - Decarbonization: of the European building stock by 2050.
-Deep energy renovation of buildings and neighbourhoods without compromising on indoor health.
-We need to improve LCA methods to evaluate embodied energy of building materials and fittings.
+Deep energy renovation of buildings and neighbourhoods without compromising indoor health.
+We need improved LCA-methods to evaluate embodied energy in buildings and fittings.

-- Dwellings: Increased urbanization: Community-scale measures, such as outdoor air quality regulation, urban canyon issues, heat island effects & climate adaptation (heat and extreme rainfall) for urban buildings.
+- Dwellings: How can we achieve healthy homes with increased urbanization?
+Community-scale measures, such as outdoor air quality regulation, urban canyon issues, heat island effects & climate adaptation (heat and extreme rainfall) for urban buildings.

 - Disease: We spend more time indoors, with exposure ourselves to multiple pollutant sources and microbes.
 The COVID-19 pandemic has lead to an astounding increace in research / knowledge on the transmittance of respiratory diseases in the buildings.

 We have introduced a number of great innovations to the Healthy Buildings conference programme: